Workflow Engine Architecture¶

 from the validator output during output-stage assertion evaluation).

-Phase 3: Promoted outputs reconstructed before each step¶
+Phase 3: Promotions reconstructed before each step¶

-_inject_promoted_outputs() runs inside _build_cel_context() for each step
+_inject_promotions() runs inside _build_cel_context() for each step

-it looks up the producing step's output values in the run summary.
+output entry in the run summary.

-step N+1, N+2, and so on -- but not in step N itself (the producing step
+s.<promoted_signal_name> in step N+1, N+2, and so on -- but not in step N

-accesses its own output via o.<contract_key>).
+itself (the producing step accesses its own output via o.<contract_key>).

 Phase 4: Cross-step output access via steps¶